kevoreilly/CAPEv2/docs/book/src/installation/guest_physical/creation.rst

         chapter.

     .. note::
-        For analysis purposes you are recommended to use Windows 7 with User Access Control disabled.
+        For analysis purposes, you are recommended to use Windows 7 with User Access Control disabled.